seanmcneil/Spitfire/README.md

 }
 ```

-Call the default makeVideo function, and accept the default value of 30 for framerate:
+Call the `makeVideo` function, and accept the default value of 30 for framerate:

 ```swift
 spitfire.makeVideo(with: images)
 ```

-Call the optional makeVideo function and specify a frame rate between 1 and 60:
+Call the  `makeVideo` function and specify a frame rate between 1 and 60:

 ```swift
 spitfire.makeVideo(with: images, fps: 60)
 ```

+Calling the `makeVideo` function with a value outside of 1-60 will result in an `invalidFramerate` error.

 ## Errors